yulyugin/helpers/README.md

 # helpers
-A collection of helper tools aimed to automate and simplify different task.
+A collection of helper tools aimed to automate and simplify different tasks.